Fashion house Vivienne Westwood pays tribute to its founder during a fashion show in Paris - ExBulletin

 Fashion house Vivienne Westwood pays tribute to its founder during a fashion show in Paris

-PARIS, March 4 (Reuters) – Fashion brand Vivienne Westwood paid tribute to its late founder on Saturday by parading in Paris with a collection designed by her husband and design partner Andreas Kronthaler.
+PARIS (Reuters) Fashion brand Vivienne Westwood paid tribute to its late founder on Saturday, parading in Paris with a collection designed by her husband and design partner Andreas Kronthaler.

 Models wandered the gilded halls of the Hôtel de la Marine overlooking Place de la Concorde in a chic, punk lineup for the Paris Fashion Week show.